stefanjuang/DotsAndBoxes/README.md

    - The box at (0, 0) is completed.
    - Player 2 scores 1 point and takes another turn.

-### Advanced Rules

-For a more challenging game, you can:
-- Use a larger grid to increase the game's complexity.
-- Implement time limits for each player's turn to add a strategic element.

 ### FAQs

 **Q: What happens if two players draw lines that do not complete a box?**